GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I consider that the golden rule requires that if I like a program I must share it with other people who like it.
-Software sellers want to divide the users and conquer them, making each user agree not to share with others.
-I refuse to break solidarity with other users in this way.
+> ### Computer science research is different from these more traditional disciplines.
+Philosophically it differs from the physical sciences because it seeks not to discover, explain, or exploit the natural world, but instead to study the properties of machines of human creation.
 >
-> ~ *Richard Stallman*
+> ~ *Dennis Ritchie*

 ---
 ## 🏎 Quick Facts